-Mike Williams’ involvement with Florida’s labor movement started when he became a construction electrician after being trained through a registered apprenticeship.
+Mike was introduced to Florida’s labor movement after completing his apprenticeship as a construction electrician.
 For Mike, holding a union card made all the difference in the world.
-The card meant having dignity and respect on the job, a living wage, healthcare and retirement benefits, and education and training opportunities.
-Mike learned early on in his career that for far too many middle class families these work place rights remain elusive as they struggle to pay the rent, put food on the table or seek medical attention.
+That card meant having dignity and respect on the job, a living wage, healthcare, retirement benefits, education, and training opportunities.
+Mike learned early on in his career that for far too many middle class families these basic work place rights remain out of reach as they struggle to pay the rent, put food on the table or seek medical attention.

 “I worked many temporary jobs in the service and construction industries living paycheck to paycheck.
 Becoming a member of the union meant finally having my hard work pay off by creating an opportunity for achieving personal goals and being able to provide for my family the way I wanted to.
 And it meant having the opportunity to achieve the America dream, a dream that so many want to take away today.”

-This led Mike, after working his trade for 15 years, to become the Business Manager of his Local, IBEW 177, based in Jacksonville.
+After working his trade for 15 years, Mike decided to take on leadership roles with his union by becoming the Business Manager of his Local, IBEW 177, based in Jacksonville.
 Eight years later, Mike went on to serve as President of the Florida Building Trades Council, building it into a powerful voice for construction trades statewide.

-However, it wasn’t until his trip to Colombia with the AFL-CIO’s Solidarity Center that he understood the global imperative of worker solidarity.
-During the trip, Mike witnessed the abuses both corporate and governmental forces could inflict on working people, and the dangers of living in a state that disrespects a worker’s rights.
+Mike understood the impact a voice on the job can make on the lives of working people.
+But it wasn’t until a trip to Colombia with the AFL-CIO’s Solidarity Center that he understood the global imperative of worker solidarity.
+During the trip, Mike witnessed the damage both corporate and governmental forces could inflict on the rights of workers, and the dangers of living in a state lacking the institutions to help combat these abuses.
 He saw violence and hatred directed at those who were just trying to organize for better living conditions and to make a better life for their families.
-The trip solidified Mike’s commitment to fight for all of Florida’s working families.
+The trip solidified Mike’s commitment to fight for all working people.

 In 2009, Mike was elected President of the Florida AFL-CIO.
 During his term, he has revitalized the vision of labor to represent all workers and fostered new alliances with community, immigrant and faith based groups.
 He refocused the organization on its core values and strengthened its political influence through grassroots activism and mobilizations.